sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 | --- | --- | --- |
 |<img src="./../../../zh/tang/tang-primer-20k/assets/start/switch_1_on.png" alt="switch_1_on" width=100%>|<img src="./../../../zh/tang/tang-primer-20k/assets/start/reset_led_on.png" alt="reset_led_on" width=100%> | When disabled, the LDE0 and LED1 is on, and core board doesn't work.|

-When using RV Debugger Plus burnning firmware into 20K core board this error occurs, possibly the order of connectting wire is wrong, make sure your connectting order is same as following sheet, or you can check your core board jtag connector inside pins, make sure none of them are crooked(One time we get problem connecting Debugger with core board and finnaly check out that there is a crooked pin in the jtag connector, this maybe because of doing wrong connection operations when connecting)
+When using RV Debugger Plus burning firmware into 20K core board this error occurs, possibly the order of connecting wire is wrong, make sure your connecting order is same as following sheet, or you can check your core board jtag connector inside pins, make sure none of them are crooked(One time we get problem connecting Debugger with core board and finally check out that there is a crooked pin in the jtag connector, this maybe because of doing wrong connection operations when connecting)

 The JTAG pin orders can be found in the back of 20K core board.